givemepower8/Phaser3Practices/docs/COC.md

 Warden can protect the troops covered in his range by timely ability as well.

 Once eagle artillery is taken down, try to destroy multiple target inferno and x-bows as they deals with great damages to minor, hog riders, etc.

+The opponent's high level queen can cause headache to the attacking troops.

 Inferno tower range 9, multiple target 5, TH11 has 2 and TH12 has 3, attacking speed 0.128s